nrfconnect/sdk-nrf/applications/nrf_desktop/doc/motion.rst

 You can use the :ref:`CONFIG_DESKTOP_MOTION_PM_EVENTS <config_desktop_app_options>` Kconfig option to enable or disable handling of the power management events, such as :c:struct:`power_down_event` and :c:struct:`wake_up_event`.
 The option is enabled by default and depends on the :kconfig:option:`CONFIG_CAF_PM_EVENTS` Kconfig option.
+The option is unavailable for the motion module implementation that generates movement data using buttons (:ref:`CONFIG_DESKTOP_MOTION_BUTTONS_ENABLE <config_desktop_app_options>`).
+The implementation does not react to the power management events.

 Movement data from motion sensors
 =================================